About Our Organization

-In cases where fees are not paid on time and the credit card is declined, you may be asked not to return to MHS until fees are paid via certified check.
+In cases where fees are not paid on time, you may be asked not to return to MHS until fees are paid.

 Due to the fact that classes are contingent on meeting minimum required students, invoices will only be adjusted if a class gets canceled.

 - Annual Tuition: This fee pays for expenses including but not limited to the cost of the classs, compensation for the tutor, administrative expenses, insurance and marketing.